PackFitter

 Footwear

-1 worn pair of water-resistant walking/trail shoes + 1 optional compact pair
+1 worn pair of water-resistant walking shoes + 1 optional compact pair

 Warm Accessories